HongyuanH/blog/_posts/2017-08-20-Wrapping_C_for_Python_Part2_HelloWorld.md

 We need to do 3 things in this file:

 * Wrap existing functions
   Everything in Python is an object, so we define a function that takes and returns pointer of **PyObject**.
 Because the wrapper function itself is also an object, so we need to have an extra 'self' pointer as the first argument.
-Inside the wrapper function, **hello_world()** is called and then the macro **Py_RETURN_NONE** is used to return a None pointer to Python.
+Inside the wrapper function, **hello_world()** is called and then the macro `Py_RETURN_NONE` is used to return a None pointer to Python.
+Returning NULL to the python/c API indicates that an error has occurred and you may see the below error since an exception hasn't been set:
+> SystemError: error return without exception set

 * Write a Method Mapping Table
   A Method Mapping Table can be created with an array of **PyMethodDef**.
 According to the [official doc](https://docs.python.org/2/c-api/structures.html#c.PyMethodDef), **PyMethodDef** consists of four fields: